obskyr/Bitpix/readme.md

 Bitpictures will then read `mygame.gbc` (can of course have any extension) and save the image representing it to `myimage.png`.

 The third parameter, the config file, is a file containing info about your rom and the image you want.
-The syntax for a file like this is outlined in the section [Config file syntax](#Config file syntax).
+The syntax for a file like this is outlined in the section *[Config file syntax](#config-file-syntax)*.
 The config parameter defaults to `config.cfg`, so if that's what your config is named you can omit that parameter entirely.

 Note that saving an entire rom to an image *will take a while*: don't fret if it takes more than a minute - it probably hasn't frozen.